Home » Computer Guides » Email Guides » How To Add, Open, Print And Save Email Attachments.

 Navigation panel, file and Open button numbered 1, 2 and 3.

-Selecting a file to attach to an email.
+Selecting an image file to attach to an email.

 File Is Uploaded And Attached To Email.